-Luxembourg city is really compact and easy to explore on foot.
+Finding things to do in Luxembourg city is really easy, as the city center is quite compact and easy to explore on foot.
 Public transport is very cheap, or even FREE with the Luxembourg Card!
 Another thing you could do is rent one of the city bikes.
 More info here.

 Where to Eat and Drink in Luxembourg?

-There are quite a few places to choose from when it comes to enjoying food and drinks in Luxembourg.
-I can recommend checking out the following:
+What to do in Luxembourg city when it comes to gastronomy… well, there are quite a few places to choose from when it comes to enjoying food and drinks!
+I can recommend checking out the following places:

 The Chocolate House is known for… well… it’s chocolate, of course.
 But besides sweet bites and a variety of cakes, you can also enjoy their savoury pies and salads.
 When the terrace is full, like it was on the sunny day we visited, you can always sit inside on the ground floor or upstairs.